Protecting Your Rights In Estate Administration

 Being named the administrator or executor of another person’s estate is a measure of the trust and confidence that person has placed in you.
 At the same time, it is a big responsibility.
 This is a time when the advice of an experienced probate attorney is essential.

 The attorneys at the Blacha Law Office serve clients in all aspects of estate administration.
-We work with clients throughout greater Chicago, including residents of DuPage, Will, Cook, Kane and Kendall counties.
-If you have been named as another person’s administrator, we offer a free initial consultation to explain what is required of you.
+We work with clients throughout greater Joliet, including residents of DuPage, Will, Cook, Kane and Kendall counties.
+If you have been named as another person’s administrator, we offer a free consultation to explain what is required of you.

 Guiding You Though The Illinois Probate Process